Holding the Man

 Holding the Man is a 1995 memoir by Australian writer, actor, and activist Timothy Conigrave.
-It tells of his 15-year love affair with John Caleo, which started when they met in the mid-1970s at Xavier College, an all-boys Jesuit Catholic school in Melbourne, and follows their relationship through the 90s when they both developed AIDS.
+It tells of his 15-year love affair with John Caleo, which started when they met in the mid-1970s at Xavier College, an all-boys Jesuit Catholic school in Melbourne, and follows their relationship through the 1990s when they both developed AIDS.
 The book, which won the 1995 Human Rights Award for Non-Fiction, has been adapted as a play, a docudrama, and in 2015 a film starring Ryan Corr, Craig Stott, Anthony La Paglia, Geoffrey Rush and Guy Pearce.

-Caleo was captain of the school football team and the book's title "holding the man" refers to a transgression that incurs a penalty in Australian rules football.

-Holding the Man was published in February 1995 by Penguin Books in Australia just a few months after Conigrave's death, and has since been published in Spain and North America.
-It was described as a "Romeo and Juliet for the AIDS era", a "seminal account of the AIDS pandemic", "soul-shaking" and "one of Australia’s most beloved non-fiction books".
-It has been reprinted fourteen times and was listed as one of the "100 Favourite Australian Books" by the Australian Society of Authors for its 40th anniversary in 2003.
-In 2009 Penguin reissued it with an orange and white cover as part of their Popular Penguin series.